ppy/osu-wiki/wiki/Tournaments/o!AOT/1/en.md

 ## Organisation

 The osu!
-Asia Oceania Tournament is run by various community members by distributing the multitude of tasks into various fields of responsibility.
+Asia Oceania Tournament was run by various community members by distributing the multitude of tasks into various fields of responsibility.

 | Position | Member(s) |
 | :-- | :-- |